What’s Complementary Treatment?

 The procedure begins when a therapist places the patient in a hyper-focused state.
 Once the patient is under hypnosis, the hypnotist offers suggestions to deal with distress and improve daily experiences.
 More research needs to be done before researchers can fully understand its benefits.

 Meditation is a form of practice that involves connecting with a clear state of mind.
-This treatment focuses on breathing patterns and holding a specific position or movement.
+Complementary cancer treatments like meditation focus on breathing patterns and holding a specific position or movement.
 Cancer patients may practice meditation to help their minds and bodies relax and feel better.
 Meditation can help cancer patients with pain, difficulty sleeping, feeling sick, tiredness, and high blood pressure.

 Music therapy involves playing music for patients with the intention of emotional support.
 Researchers believe music therapy can significantly calm and relax patients who are having a difficult time expressing or releasing emotions due to cancer.
 The process can involve listening or moving to music, singing, or discussing music.